 - Personal Statement (see application below for writing prompt)

-The Clarkston Education Foundation (CEF) Senior Scholarship is awarded annually to a graduating senior who demonstrates academic promise.
-This award was created by community members who wanted to broaden the horizons and prepare students to experience life in and beyond the valley.
-These community members formed the CEF in order to promote and enhance education in Clarkston schools.
-The application requires a personal essay, recommendations from teacher and/or guidance counselor along with academic records.
+The Clarkston Education Foundation (CEF) Senior Scholarship is awarded annually to a graduating senior who demonstrates a desire to continue his/her education or academic interest.
+This award is not limited to a particular field of study or school.
+Students pursuing training beyond high school are eligible, regardless of program.
+We encourage all students to apply for this scholarship due to it’s broad nature.
+This award was created by community members who wanted to broaden the horizons of students and prepare them for experiences in and beyond the valley.
+These community members formed CEF in order to promote and enhance education in Clarkston schools.
+The application requires a personal essay, references and academic records.
 The selection committee consists of CEF board and community members.

 The CEF Student in Need Grant (STiN Grant) is designed to support students with academic costs.
 STiN Grants are awarded to help students pay for dual enrollment credits, AP course fees/materials and other costs associated with their high school education.